 Where Was Harry Potter Filmed?

-See our full guide to Harry Potter filming locations in the UK for more – we’ve visited nearly all the real-world filming locations across the UK as well as the studio itself!
+See our full guide to Harry Potter filming locations in the UK for more.
+We’ve visited nearly all the real-world filming locations across the UK as well as the studio itself.

-Harry Potter Studio Opening Times
+Harry Potter Studio Tour Opening Times

 How Much Does the Harry Potter Studio Tour Cost?

-- Childer Under 4: Free
+- Under 4s: Free

-- Carer: Free
+- Carer: Free (with proof of entitlement)

 Is the Harry Potter Studio Tour Accessible?

-For the studio itself, the majority of it is level and accessible for wheelchair users.
-There are some exceptions, such as the Hogwarts Bridge and the Knights Bus.
-Diagon Alley also includes an incline and cobbled streets.
+The majority of the tour is level and accessible for wheelchair users.
+There are some exceptions, including the Hogwarts Bridge and the Knight Bus.
+Diagon Alley includes an incline and cobbled streets.
+Wheelchairs and mobility scooters are permitted but mobility scooters cannot be wider than 86cm.

 How to Get to the Harry Potter Studio Tour

-By Tour
+By Tour (Easiest Option)

 By Public Transport